ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), WIRELESS AUDIO AND MULTIMEDIA STREAMING SYSTEMS

 50 mW e.r.p.
 No requirement Not specified Radio microphones.
 On a tuning range basis.
 Individual licence may be required

 20 mW e.i.r.p. / 100 mW e.i.r.p.
 No requirement Not specified Radio microphones.
 Individual licence may be required.
-100 mW restricted to body worn equipment.
-See technical conditions for PMSE (including radio microphones) in Annex 3 of Decision ECC/DEC/(09)03 section 3.1
+100 mW restricted to body-worn equipment

 f4 826MHz - 832MHz

 100 mW e.i.r.p.
 No requirement Not specified Radio microphones.
-Individual licence may be required.
-See technical conditions for PMSE (including radio microphones) in Annex 3 of Decision ECC/DEC/(09)03 section 3.1
+Individual licence may be required

 g 863MHz - 865MHz

 10 mW e.r.p.
-No requirement Not specified Radio microphones, wireless audio and multimedia streaming devices.
+No requirement Not specified Radio microphones and personal cordless audio devices.
 The frequency band is also identified in Annex 1

 h1 1350MHz - 1400MHz

 20 mW e.i.r.p. / 50 mW e.i.r.p.
-No requirement/SSP (see notes column) Not specified Radio microphones.
+No requirement Not specified Radio microphones.
 Individual licence may be required.
-50 mW restricted to body worn equipment or equipment with Spectrum Scanning Procedure (SSP) implemented for the 1350-1400 MHz band
+50 mW restricted to body-worn equipment or equipment implementing Spectrum Scanning Procedure (SSP)

 h2 1492MHz - 1518MHz